Texas church shooting: 8 of the dead came from same family

 Who is the shooter?

-The suspected shooter has been identified as Devin Patrick Kelley, 26, according to two law enforcement sources who have been briefed on the investigation.
+The gunman has been identified as Devin Patrick Kelley, 26, according to two law enforcement sources who have been briefed on the investigation.

-Police have not officially identified Kelley as the shooter, but described the suspect as a white man in his 20s.
+Police have not officially named Kelley as the shooter, but described the suspect as a white man in his 20s.
 Authorities have not said what may have motivated him.

 Kelley was a member of the US Air Force and served at Holloman Air Force Base in New Mexico from 2010 until his discharge, according to Air Force spokeswoman Ann Stefanek.

-Kelley was court-martialed in 2012 for assault on his spouse and assault on their child, according to Stefanek.
-Kelley served a year in confinement and received a bad conduct discharge, the spokeswoman said.
-His rank was also reduced, she said.
+He was court-martialed in 2012 for assault on his spouse and assault on their child, according to Stefanek.
+He served a year in confinement, received a bad conduct discharge and had his rank reduced, she said.

-Kelley was court-martialed in 2012 for assault on his spouse and assault on their child, according to Stefanek.
-Kelley served a year in confinement and received a bad conduct discharge, the spokeswoman said.
-His rank was also reduced, she said.
+He was court-martialed in 2012 for assault on his spouse and assault on their child, according to Stefanek.
+He served a year in confinement, received a bad conduct discharge and had his rank reduced, she said.

-In April 2016, Kelley purchased the Ruger AR-556 rifle he allegedly used in the shooting from Academy Sports & Outdoors store in San Antonio, Texas, a law enforcement official said.
-There was no disqualifying information in the background check that was done when he was trying to buy the rifle, a law enforcement official told CNN.
+In April 2016, Kelley purchased the Ruger AR-556 rifle he allegedly used in the shooting from a store in San Antonio, Texas, a law enforcement official said.
+There was no disqualifying information in the background check conducted as required for the purchase, a law enforcement official told CNN.

-Kelley listed a Colorado Springs, Colorado, address when he bought the gun.

 How the attack unfolded

-The shooter was first spotted at a Valero gas station, located across the street from the church at about 11:20 a.m. local time.
+The gunman was first spotted at a Valero gas station across the street from the church at about 11:20 a.m.
+(12:20 p.m.
+ET).

-The suspect left the gas station, crossed the street and exited his vehicle, Martin said during Sunday's news conference.

-He began firing before he entered the church, Martin said.
-He moved to the right side of the building and continued to fire as he entered.
+He drove his vehicle across the street, got out and began firing before he entered the church, Martin said during Sunday's news conference.

 David Flores told CNN that his father saw the shooter.